 Assuming that your prescription doesn’t change, gas permeable contact lenses typically last up to 1 year.
 Scleral lenses usually last for up to 3 years, but as with all types of contact lenses, make sure you use the lens case, contact solution, and any other materials as instructed by your eye doctor.
 This will make sure you enjoy continued clear, comfortable vision and make your lenses last longer.

 Can You Sleep With Gas Permeable Contact Lenses?

-Not surprisingly, Dr. Shaun Larsen advises against this.
+Not surprisingly, according to Dr. Shaun Larsen, it is ill advised to do so.
 Wearing contacts overnight prevents oxygen from entering the cornea and can increase the risk of developing corneal infections or ulcers.
 Always take them out before going to sleep, clean and store them safely.